Sambucus canadensis

 - Leaf Description:

-- Bright green compound leaves with 4-6 pairs of opposite leaflets and 1 terminal leaflet.
-They are oval to lance-shaped and up to 6" long and 21/2" wide, with finely serrated margins.
+- Bright green compound leaves have 5 to 11 leaflets, but usually there are 7.
+The leaflets are opposite and have a terminal leaflet.
+They are oval to lance-shaped and measure 2 to 6 inches long and 0.5 to 2.5 inches wide, with sharp serrated margins.
 They are abruptly narrowed at the tip with a broadly wedge-shaped base.
-Fall color is yellow-green.
+Fall foliage color is yellow.

 -